 What is Equity?

 Owner’s equity or shareholders equity is that part of the balance sheet which we get by subtracting liabilities from assets.
 Whenever the owner of a company decides to start a business it requires resources in order to buy property machinery and other things to manufacture products and start and run the business.
 There are two sources of funds in order to buy all the assets required to run a business.
 One of the sources of funds is debt and the other sources of funds are equity.
 Equity is part of sources of funds which is funded by the owners of the company.
-Equity comprises of various other subparts which adds up to the owner’s equity, they are contributed capital, retained earnings, treasury stocks, preferred shares and share of minority interest which is also known as non-controlling interest.
+Equity comprises of various other subparts that add up to the owner’s equity, they are contributed capital, retained earnings, treasury stocks, preferred shares and share of minority interest which is also known as non-controlling interest.

 What are Assets?

-Assets are that part of a company which helps the business to manufacture products and generate operating revenue.
+Assets are that part of a company that helps the business to manufacture products and generate operating revenue.
 Assets are the resources that are required by the business to run and grow the business.
 A lot of line items in the balance sheet adds up together to form the total assets in the balance sheet.
-Those line items are cash and cash equivalents which comprises cash and short term financial assets which are as liquid as cash.
+Those line items are cash and cash equivalents which comprise cash and short term financial assets which are as liquid as cash.
 Assets also include all machinery, property, and plant, which are mainly fixed assets which are reported as the gross fixed asset which includes the component of depreciation.
 Cash and PPE form the major part of assets for a business.
 Other assets comprise of accounts receivable, deferred tax assets, financial assets, prepaid expenses.
 The asset side of the balance sheet also includes intangible assets; one of the popular intangible assets is goodwill which is created while acquiring a new company.
 These are the most important assets through the list is not comprehensive.

-The accounting equation followed is – Assets= Liabilities + Equity
+The accounting equation followed is:

 Equity vs Assets Infographics